arielherself/espresso/README.md

 This weekend he will continue his chase for glory when he competes with 2,000 players, including Mr Carlsen, at the Chess Olympiad, which started on Thursday in Mahabalipuram, near Chennai.
 In his matches, he will sport what has become his trademark look, sacred ash on his forehead, dabbed there for good luck.
 He scarcely needs it.

-## The winners of this week’s quiz

-Thank you to everyone who took part in this week’s quiz.
-The winners, chosen at random from each continent, were:

-Asia: <strong>Tetsuyuki Maruyama, </strong>Ito, Japan

-North America: <strong>Qin Lin, </strong>New York City, USA

-Central and South America: <strong>Antonio Lemos</strong>, Petropolis, Brazil

-Europe: <strong>Arne Tobias Ødegaard, </strong>Bergen, Norway

-Africa: <strong>Christine Reiter</strong>, Tunis, Tunisia

-Oceania: <strong>Warren Twohey, </strong>Auckland, New Zealand

-They all gave the correct answers of flags, Minnie Driver, Hitler’s bunker, Chip and Dale, and Eagle.
-The theme is golf: flags, driver, bunker, chip and eagle.

 ## Weekend crossword

 Our crossword is designed for experienced cruciverbalists and newcomers alike.
 Both sets of clues give the same answers, all of which feature in articles in this week’s edition of <em>The Economist</em>: